nandini-xo/vpc/README.md

 # vpc
-personal projec demonsrating : creating a vpc and delpying using aws
+personal project demonsrating : creating a vpc and delpying using aws